yashrrajsood/Llamafy/README.md

-Note: This project was completed by Yash Raj Sood and other members part of a Master's degree at the University of Auckland.
-The original repository is private and could not be cloned, so this repository was reinitialized.

 # LLAMAFY

 Have you ever looked in your wardrobe and decided you have nothing to wear?
 Have you warn the same outfit two weeks in a row?
 Who are you?
 Steve Jobs*?